 A breast reduction, also known as reduction mammoplasty, is a surgical procedure that aims to reduce the size of the breasts.
 It is the second most commonly performed plastic surgery procedure performed in the UK after breast enlargement surgery.
 To help patients in their research, this overview provides a breakdown of the procedure costs and a short introduction to surgical techniques, patient preparation, and aftercare.

 6 - 12 months

-You may consider reduction surgery if your breasts cause you physical or emotional discomfort, or if you are simply unhappy with the shape and/or large size of your breasts.
+Patients may consider breast reduction surgery when their breasts cause physical or emotional discomfort or are simply unhappy with the breasts’ shape and large size.

 Reducing the size of the breasts via breast reduction surgery can help to:

 - Balance a difference in breast size

 - Provide the breasts with a smaller and more aesthetically pleasing look

 - Reduce unwanted attention associated with large breasts